-- (b) to request a GFP Determination, in writing, from the RO through the AIP to the RO within 30 calendar days from the date of the GFP Decision.
+- (4) state why the production method does or does not meet the requirements in Paragraph 22 - General Bases for GFP Decisions; and - (5) inform the Policyholder of their appeal rights under Paragraph 20 of the BP: - (a) to mediate or arbitrate with the AIP for assigned production or other claim determinations; and - (b) to request a GFP Determination from RMA in writing, through the AIP to the RO, within 30 calendar days from the date the Policyholder received the GFP Decision.
 The written request must state the basis upon which the Policyholder relies to show that: - (i) the determination was not proper and not made in accordance with the program regulations and procedure; or - (ii) all material facts were not properly considered in the AIP's determination.